Moe-hacker/ruri/README.md

   make no         :compile without optimizations make clean      :clean
 ```
-If you got errors like `undefined symbol: cap_drop_bound` or `undefined reference to 'cap_set_flag'` when using static compile , please copy your `libcap.a` into current directory and use `make staticfail` instead.
+&emsp;If you got errors like `undefined symbol: cap_drop_bound` or `undefined reference to 'cap_set_flag'` when using static compile , please copy your `libcap.a` into current directory and use `make staticfail` instead.
 #### Dependent libraries:
 For dynamic compilation:
 - libcap